Dunera

 Abbrevations:

-• GP Names based on research by Gutmann-Polangen.
+• GP Researched by Gutmann-Polangen.

-• PD Names based on research by Peter Dehn.
+• PD Researched by Peter Dehn.

 • NL Names from the British Army’s “estate list”.